 Alastair continues to work as a consultant on matters of maritime law and is a non-executive director or advisor to the board of a number of shipping companies.
 Throughout his career, Alastair has been active in supporting education and extra-curricular opportunities for learning for all age groups.
 He was involved in mini-rugby, youth sailing and learning programmes at the Hong Kong Maritime Museum and acted as a mentor for students and junior lawyers at his law firm.

-Nicholas Harris CAChair of Resources Committee
+Nicholas Harris CAChair of Governors

 Nicholas Harris CA